News

 The injunction could be for prior offenses related to dating violence, sexual violence, domestic violence, or some other form of conduct.
 The accused must know that the injunction exists.

-Victim of a Previous Crime Aggravated Stalking
+4. Victim of a Previous Crime Aggravated Stalking

-To be convicted of being this type of aggravated stalking, the accused must have been convicted for lewd or lascivious crimes upon or in the presence of someone younger than 16 years of age.
+To be convicted of this type of aggravated stalking, the accused must have been convicted of lewd or lascivious crimes upon or in the presence of someone younger than 16 years of age.
 These crimes may also include sexual battery or prohibited computer transmissions to someone aged 16 years or younger.

 The accused must have been prohibited from being in contact with the person yet followed, harassed, or repeatedly cyberstalked them.